Q: What got you started in recruiting?

 I sort of got into it by accident.
 I interviewed at an agency for a role they had open and they must have seen a little crazy in me because instead of sending me off to their client, they offered me a job at their firm.

 Q: What made you want to start your own business?

 As a young girl I had aspirations to be either a ‘business woman’ or a truck driver (just to prove girls can do anything) so in my 20’s I made a proposal to the company (a motivational services firm) I was working for asking them to sell me their MN office.
 They said yes and I began living the dream of being able to decide what the place I worked would be like, who it would serve and, best of all I got to choose the people I worked with!

 Q: What's the best piece of advice you could give to someone looking to start their own business?

 In addition to your core skills, know that you will be involved in all of the general areas of a business.
 You're going to wear a lot of hats.
 Let's say you want to open a bakery.
 Even though you want to have your hands in dough all day, you're also going to be thinking about finance, IT, sales, and marketing - to name a few.
 I could go on!
 The point is, unless you're fortunate enough to have employees or consultants to help you from the start, you may find yourself calculating payroll or designing a web site.
 This isn't all bad news.
 As your company grows, it will be important that you have some knowledge of all the main facets of running a business.
 Being in the dark around any of them is risky to the health of your company.
 Another thing that people underestimate is the time it takes to build your clientele.
-"Build it and the will come" might be a thing in Hollywood - but not real life.

 Q: What's your favorite thing about your job?